sapegin/richtypo.js/Readme.md

 **Note: Richtypo actually renders `&nbsp;` as the Unicode character for non-breaking-space: `\xA0`.**

+Also note that Richtypo works better if the input text is cleared from special characters.
+You can use the [he package](https://github.com/mathiasbynens/he) and its [decode function](https://github.com/mathiasbynens/he#hedecodehtml-options) as in `he.decode(text)` for that purpose.

 #### Currying

 Richtypo can also be curried and used as below: